nanoc/nanoc.app/content/doc/deploying.md

 With rsync
 ----------

-If your web host supports rsync, then deploying a site can be fully automated, and the transfer itself can be quite fast, too. rsync is unfortunately a bit cumbersome, providing a great deal of options (check <kbd>man rsync</kbd> in case of doubt), but fortunately nanoc provides a “deploy” command that can make this quite a bit easier: a simple <kbd>nanoc deploy</kbd> will deploy your site.
+If your web host supports rsync, then deploying a site can be fully automated, and the transfer itself can be quite fast, too. rsync is unfortunately a bit cumbersome, providing a great deal of options (check <kbd>man rsync</kbd> in case of doubt), but fortunately Nanoc provides a “deploy” command that can make this quite a bit easier: a simple <kbd>nanoc deploy</kbd> will deploy your site.

 To use the deploy command, open the <span class="filename">nanoc.yaml</span> (on older sites: <span class="filename">config.yaml</span>) file and add a `deploy` hash.
 Inside, add a hash with a key that describes the destination (for example, `public` or `staging`).
 Inside this hash, set `dst` to the destination, in the format used by rsync and scp, to where the files should be uploaded, and set `kind` to `rsync`.
 Here’s what it will look like: